salafek/cyboard-for-cpc/README.md

 - Ethernet controller with embedded TCP/IP stack
 - Reset button

+Unlike Symbiface II, Cyboard doesn't integrade RAM or ROM expansion for the CPC.

 All the integrated devices are fully compatible with the original Symbiface II so using the same addresses.</br>
 The interface has a [Mother X4](https://cpcrulez.fr/hardware-interface-mother_x4.htm) compatible connector.</br> The CF card works in memory mode so it can be directly addressed as an 8-bit device and has no need for initialization via software.</br>